-Canback predominantly operates in four consumer-facing sectors where we have distinct competitive advantages based on methods and experience: consumer goods, retail, information and communication services, and financial services.
-We serve both industrial companies. private equity, and hedge funds.
+Canback predominantly operates in five consumer-facing sectors where we have distinct competitive advantages based on methods and experience: Food & Beverage, Health & Beauty, Retail, Tech & Media, and Financial Services.
+We serve industry players, private equity, and hedge funds.

-We explore consumer goods opportunities for some of the world’s
+We explore food and beverage opportunities for some of the world’s

 largest companies.
 Our experience is particularly deep

 in alcoholic beverages where we have conducted projects in more than 60 countries.